Why Patterns

 - every feature is built differently

-- loading / empty / error states are inconsistent
+- loading, empty, and error states are inconsistent

 - UX decisions depend on the developer